learningequality/kolibri-design-system/dev_docs/07_visual_testing_guide.md

       await click('button');
      ```

      Here, *'button'* is the CSS selector for the component.
-You can pass different selectors to the functions used to simulate user interaction as per requirement.
+You can pass different selectors to the functions, exposed by [`visual.testUtils.js`](../jest.conf/visual.testUtils.js), to simulate user interaction as per requirement.

 ## Implementation details